 - Allow cookies to cool on baking sheets for about 10 minutes before serving.

 Storage: Cookies are best warm and fresh, but will keep airtight at room temperature for up to 5 days or in the freezer for up to 6 months.
 Alternatively, unbaked cookie dough can be stored in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 6 months, so consider baking only as many cookies as desired and save the remaining dough to be baked in the future when desired.

 Amount Per Serving: Calories: 254Total Fat: 12gSaturated Fat: 4gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 31mgSodium: 140mgCarbohydrates: 31gFiber: 2gSugar: 16gProtein: 6g

-Soft and Puffy Peanut Butter Coconut Oil Cookies – NO Butter & NO White Sugar used in these soft, puffy cookies that are bursting with peanut butter flavor
+Soft and Puffy Peanut Butter Coconut Oil Cookies – NO Butter and NO White Sugar used in these soft, puffy cookies that are bursting with peanut butter flavor!

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.